 - 1. Remove all plugs connected to the AC power receptacles. - 2.
-Set RUN / STOP / IDLE switch to AUTO IDLE / RUN position. - 3.
-Press START / GLOW PLUG switch and hold until machine turns overs - Release the engine START / GLOW PLUG switch immediately when the engine starts. - 5.
-The engine will run at high idle speed for approximately 12 seconds and then drop to low idle speed (60Hz mode only).
-If machine is in 50 Hz mode, engine will start in low idle and stay at low idle.
+Set RUN / STOP / IDLE switch to AUTO IDLE / RUN position. - Press START / GLOW PLUG switch and hold until machine turns overs - Release the engine START / GLOW PLUG switch immediately when the engine starts. - The engine will run at high idle speed for approximately 12 seconds and then drop to low idle speed.
 Allow the engine to warm up at low idle for several minutes before applying a load and/or switching to high idle.